neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 Avery's sanity test for this task uses their API client to make a request to create a conversation area.
 You can run it right now, by running the command `npm test CoveyTownConversationAPI`.
 Before you implement this task, you should expect to see the tests fail, with a message `Request failed with status code 404` (404 is the error code that indicates that an address does not exist).

 **The route**.
 Following the example routes that already exist in `router/towns.ts`, create the new route as specified above in the file `router/towns.ts`.
 Your route should follow the conventions in the other routes: forward the request on to the `conversationAreaCreateHandler` and `await` the response.
-If `conversationAreaCreateHandler` returns `true`, return the response with the HTTP status code `OK` and a `response` of `{}`.
-If `conversationAreaCreateHandler` throws an error, log the error and return a response with HTTP status `INTERNAL_SERVER_ERROR`, a `reponse` of `{}`, and the message `Internal server error, please see log in server for more details`.
+If `conversationAreaCreateHandler` throws no error, then return the response from the handler as JSON, with the HTTP status code `OK`.
+If `conversationAreaCreateHandler` throws an error, log the error and return a response with HTTP status `INTERNAL_SERVER_ERROR`, a JSON response of `{message: 'Internal server error, please see log in server for more details'}`.

 The router interfaces with the HTTP server through the variable `app`, which in our case, is a library called [ExpressJS](https://expressjs.com).
 For tips on working with Express, see the [ExpressJS routing docs](https://expressjs.com/en/guide/routing.html)